 If you work in an oilfield job, you should not assume you are exempt from overtime pay based on your job title or because you are paid a salary.

 Common Issue # 2: Being Paid a Day Rate

 Oilfield workers also face overtime issues involving their method of payment.
-Oil and gas companies sometimes pay their oilfield employees “straight time,” meaning the employees are paid the same hourly rate for every hour worked.
+Many oil and gas companies pay their oilfield workers using a “day-rate” method, meaning employees are paid a flat amount for each day worked, regardless of how many hours worked in the day.
+This method of payment is allowed, but the company must still pay its employees one-and-a-half times the employee’s regular rate of pay for each hour worked above forty in a week.
+The same is true for oil and gas companies that pay their oilfield employees “straight time,” meaning the employees are paid the same hourly rate for every hour worked.
 If the oil and gas company does not pay one-and-a-half times the employee’s hourly rate and the employee is not exempt under the FLSA, a lawsuit may be filed to recover unpaid overtime.

-If you work in the oilfields in the Permian Basin or the Barnett, Haynesville, or Eagle Ford shale areas or work in the oil and gas industry and are working more than forty hours per week without receiving overtime pay, you may be entitled to thousands of dollars in unpaid overtime, attorney’s fees, and an equal amount in liquidated damages.
-The FLSA is a powerful tool for recovering unpaid overtime.
+If you are in the oil and gas industry and are working more than forty hours per week without receiving overtime pay, you may be entitled to a significant amount in unpaid overtime, and an equal amount in liquidated damages.
 If you work in an oilfield job or in the oil and gas industry, and you feel that your employer owes you unpaid overtime, or if you have questions regarding overtime pay, call the Law Firm of Josh Borsellino for a free consultation.
+The federal overtime laws only allow a worker to recover the past three years of overtime pay, so workers should move quickly if they believe they may be owed overtime.
+For more information, visit our website, www.oilfieldovertime.com and www.dfwcounsel.com.
+Call Josh Borsellino at 817.908.9861 or 432.242.7118 or complete this form for a free consultation.